fs command group

 List the contents of a directory

-To list the contents of a directory in DBFS, use the ls
+To list the contents of a directory in a volume or in DBFS, use the ls

 command.
-Specify the path to the directory in DBFS.
-The following example lists the names of the objects within the DBFS root:
+Specify the path to the directory.
+The following examples list the names of the objects found in the specified volume’s root or in the DBFS root:

 databricks fs ls dbfs:/